lindaxie7/Surf-Shake/README.md

 What

-Two additional queries that you would perform to gather more weather data for June and December.
+Two additional queries that you would perform to gather more weather data for June and December:

 - What